 As with all the other Cloud services, I am wary of what syncs and what shouldn’t.
 This is extremely important as otherwise the data that’s not needed will also be downloaded creating a mess of your directory.

 Thankfully Apple iCloud asks you about the different types of files that you may want to Sync; select the ones that you really require by checking them in the tick boxes and later clicking on Apple.

 Currently, the iCloud for Apple supports iCloud Photos, iCloud Drive and also bookmark syncing.
 It can also integrate calendars, contacts and other items with the help of Outlook on Windows.

 4. Adding iCloud to the File Explorer

-Now comes the caveat, the iCloud doesn’t get automatically added to the File Explorer.
+Now comes the caveat, the iCloud doesn’t get automatically added to File Explorer.
 The iCloud will be in the main User folder and accessing the same is not that convenient.

 Navigate to the file directory on File Explorer, select the folder iCloud Drive and right-click.
 Now select “Pin to Quick Access, ” and this will leave you with a permanent shortcut in the File Explorer.
 One can also search for the iCloud from the search bar and Pin it to the quick access taskbar as well.

-I tried finding the iCloud on Windows Store only to realize later that the software can only be downloaded from Apple Support website link.
+I tried finding the iCloud on Windows Store only to realize later that the software can only be downloaded from the Apple Support website link.